Ecovolunteering in Indonesia

 Our missions are carried out in the field by our local branch, the Naturevolution Indonesia association, and also draw on the experience of a few members of the Toli Toli Giant Clam Conservation association, which has been involved in protecting the marine environment of Matarape Bay for some ten years.
 Most Naturevolution Indonesia members speak English, which facilitates communication and activities.

-We also work closely with the local authorities, notably through the tourism offices of the districts concerned (North Konawe and Morowali) and the province of Southeast Sulawesi.
+We also work closely with local authorities, notably through the tourism offices of the districts concerned (North Konawe and Morowali) and the province of Southeast Sulawesi.

 Our local partner, Toli Toli